jtr13/EDAVproject/README.md

 - [ ] 1.
 On the home page of your repo, click Settings.
 Scroll down to the GitHub pages section and change **Source** to **master branch /docs folder**.
 Above the **Source** line, a bar will appear with your book's URL.
 The bar will initially be blue and indicate that your book is *ready* to be published and will change to green once it is published.
 Copy the URL.
 (Note that sometimes there is a delay until your book actually appears at that URL.
 If it doesn't appear after a few minutes, try making a small change locally, rendering the book, and pushing the changes to trigger a deploy.)

 - [ ] 2.
-Click the edit button on the top of the home page of the repo and paste your book URL into the **Website** field that appears on the right.
+Click the gear button near "About" on the home page of the repo and paste your book URL into the **Website** field that appears on the right.

 At some point before you turn in your project, delete the content of this **README** and add a short description of your project with a link to the book URL.

 For additional features, consult the official guide to **bookdown**: https://bookdown.org/yihui/bookdown

-If you found this template useful, please star this repo!
+---
+This repo was initially generated from a bookdown template available here: https://github.com/jtr13/EDAVproject